theelioway/thing/README.md

 npm run thing -- --schema --depth 2

 # write any result into this folder.
-npm run thing -- --write "."
+npm run thing -- --write"."

 # write any result into any folder.
-npm run thing -- --write "./myThings/"
+npm run thing -- --write"./myThings/"

 # list all the subtypes of Thing
 npm run thing -- --list